-- NOTE: Information on site outdated. Currently editing. One female may be bred Spring 2018. Name: "Blue" (Sable's

-The Garretts had to say good-bye to their beloved friend, Aggie, in July 2010.
-Aggie was our first Doberman.
-She taught us what a wonderful breed Dobermans are and is the reason for this site.
 From Aggie's final litter before retiring to pet status, we kept Scarlett, affectionately nicknamed "Smiley".
-Sadly, Scarlett recently passed away (Nov.
-2013).
+Scarlett passed away November of 2013.
 Our third Doberman, Sable, was out of Scarlett's last litter, born in January of 2009.
 Additionally, we obtained a blue/rust female from Ellie/Pyro's litter born July 26, 2009 -- Ella (Scarlett's granddaughter).

 We encourage you to spend some time on this site.
 More specifically, spend time reading letters sent in from owners of pups from our previous litters.
 The temperaments of our Dobermans are exceptional.
 We spend a lot of time handling them as pups.

 If you have questions that are not answered on this site or simply want to contact us personally, you can